shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 * `getConstraints`: This method returns an array of the possible fields and its types.
 You could also return the `NotBlank` class here, to require this field.

 After we've created our rule class, we have to register it in our `services.xml` and tag it as `shopware.rule.definition`.

+{% hint style="warning" %}
+Never execute database queries or any other time consuming operations within the `match()` method of your rule, as it will drastically impact the performance of your store.
+Stick to the rule scope when evaluating whether your rule matches or not.
+{% endhint %}

 ### Active rules